2-D numeric matrix

 mwPointer mxCreateNumericMatrix(m, n, classid, ComplexFlag) mwSize m, n integer*4 classid, ComplexFlag

-Number of rows
+mNumber of rows

-Number of columns
+nNumber of columns

-Identifier for the class of the array, which determines the
+classidIdentifier for the class of the array, which determines the

 way the numerical data is represented in memory.
-For example, specifying mxINT16_CLASS
+For example, specifying mxINT16_CLASS in

-C causes each piece of numerical data in the mxArray
+C causes each piece of numerical data in the mxArray to

 be represented as a 16-bit signed integer.
-In Fortran, use the function mxClassIDFromClassName
+In Fortran, use the function mxClassIDFromClassName to

-value from a MATLAB® class
+derive the classid value from a MATLAB® class

 name.

-you are creating is to contain
+ComplexFlagIf the mxArray you are creating is to contain

-imaginary data, set ComplexFlag
+imaginary data, set ComplexFlag to mxCOMPLEX

-in Fortran).
-Otherwise, set ComplexFlag
+in C (1 in Fortran).
+Otherwise, set ComplexFlag to mxREAL

-in C (0
+in C (0 in Fortran).

-Pointer to the created mxArray
+Pointer to the created mxArray,

 if successful.
 If unsuccessful in a standalone (non-MEX file) application,

-in C (0
+returns NULL in C (0 in Fortran).

 If unsuccessful in a MEX file, the MEX file terminates and